-Since 2002 when I kicked it all off with a CELTA course in Barcelona, I have been working in the field of English Language Teaching.
+Since 2002, when I kicked it all off with a CELTA course in Barcelona, I have been working in the field of English Language Teaching.
 I was a teacher of English, as well as working in management as an ADoS, DoS and Centre Director for just over ten years.
-Then I got a job in publishing, working as an editor at Cambridge University Press.
+This part of my career took me to Portugal, Poland, Portugal again, Kazakhstan and Spain.

-I have long been interested in educational technology, professional networks and how the web relates to the field of education in general.
+I have long been interested in educational technology, professional networks and how use of the web relates to the field of education in general.
 I have an MA in Educational Technology and TESOL from the University of Manchester.

-Back when I was a teacher, I used to blog here:
+And back when I was a teacher, I used to blog here: